luisolavarria/csc208/ch3_counting/problem 5.md

-We roll six dice, each with five faces labeled \( \{1,2,3,4,5\} \).
+#### We roll five dice, each with six faces.
 Since the order of the dice does not matter, we need to count the number of possible unordered outcomes.
   ### We apply the Stars and Bars Formula: